Things to know

 - These programs are funded from general tax revenues – no employer or employee contributions are required.

-- Benefits are gradually clawed back as certain income thresholds are met.
+- Benefits under the OAS and GIS are income-based and may be scaled back as prescribed income thresholds are met.

 Canada Pension Plan (CPP) and the Quebec Pension Plan (QPP)

-- CPP (or QPP in Quebec) provides additional retirement income for workers in Canada.
-On retirement, CPP/QPP replaces a maximum of 25% of earnings up to the Year’s Maximum Pensionable Earnings (YMPE) ($58,700 in 2020).
+- CPP (or QPP in Québec) are compulsory public retirement plans that provide additional retirement income for workers in Canada.
+On retirement (which can start as early as age 60 and as late as age 70), CPP/QPP replaces a maximum of 33.3% of earnings up to the Year’s Maximum Pensionable Earnings (YMPE) ($64,900 in 2022).
 The pension is based on earnings, years of participation and the retirement age.
-The maximum benefit in 2020 is $1,177 per month for a person retired at age 65.
+The maximum benefit in 2022 is $1,253.59 per month for a person retired at age 65.

-- Both employers and employees are required to contribute a percentage of earnings to the CPP (or QPP if employed in Quebec) up to the YMPE.
-The employee must contribute 5.1% of his/her earnings (5.7% in Quebec) up to $2,898 per year ($3,146 per year in Quebec).
+- Both employers and employees are required to contribute a percentage of earnings to the CPP (or QPP if employed in Québec) up to the YMPE.
+In 2022, the employee must contribute 5.7% of his/her earnings (6.15% in Québec) up to $3,499 per year ($3,776 per year in Québec).
 The employer is required to contribute an equal amount.

 - Many employers design their private retirement plan so as to integrate the benefits that employees will receive under the CPP/QPP and the benefits payable under the employer’s retirement plan (i.e. the contributions required and the benefits payable under the employer plan will take into account CPP/QPP contributions and benefits).

-- CPP and QPP will be enhanced gradually starting in 2019.
-The income replacement ratio will increase from 25% to 33.33% of pensionable earnings, from the first dollar earned up to an increased YMPE (projected to be equal to roughly $82,700 in 2025).
+- CPP and QPP was enhanced gradually starting in 2019 and the income replacement ratio was increased from 25% to 33.33% of pensionable earnings, from the first dollar earned up to an increased YMPE (projected to be equal to roughly $82,700 in 2025).
 The exact increase will depend on how much and for how long an employee has contributed to the enhanced CPP.
 A worker will get the full increase after contributing to the enhanced CPP for 40 years.
+It is expected that the CPP enhancement will ultimately lead to an increase of the maximum CPP retirement pension by 50% once mature.

 - Employer and employee contributions will increase in order to fund the enhancements.
-Increased contributions will be phased in over a seven-year period commencing in 2019.
+Increased contributions will be phased in over a seven-year period commencing in 2019 and ending in 2023.
+A second phase will commence in 2024 and will affect individuals in higher income bands.

 Things to do